luminovang/documentation/running/debugging.md

 ![Error Debuging Display](https://luminova.ng/assets/images/debugger-error.png)

-Luminova provides robust error handling that logs errors and displays a custom error page if a fatal error causes the application to shut down.
+Luminova provides robust error handling that displays a custom error page if a fatal error causes the application to shut down.
 This approach is recommended as it offers detailed insights into the error, including stack traces, making it easier to diagnose and resolve issues.

 ### Custom Error Page